 Gallery hop in the Arts and Warehouse District

-Explore Gallery Row and the unique artwork, sculptures and photographs that adorn the walls.
+Explore Gallery Row (Julia Street) and the unique artwork, sculptures and photographs that adorn the walls.
 On the first Saturday of the month, you can enjoy a mini block party as well.
-You can also check out new gallery openings during First Saturdays, which-as you can guess-take place the first Saturday of each month.
+You can also check out new gallery openings during First Saturdays, which-as you can guess-takes place the first Saturday of each month.

 Enjoy live music at Musical Legends Park